poudeldinesh/Multivariate-Analysis-World-Happiness-Report/README.md

 #### Instruction to Run Code
-1. Download four Dataset
+1. Download Dataset: Happiness_Report_Data.csv
 2. Value of variable “path” should be changed to location where all dataset is downloaded.
-3. Install and Load Packages:
+3. Install and Load Packages: corrplot, CCA, mclust, maptools, lavaan and semplot
-4. Run the "Loan_Payback_Analysis_code" on Python IDE.
+4. Run the "r_code" on R studio.